agroce/tstl/README.md

 the environment variable `PYTHON_AFL_TSTL` to at least avoid instrumentation on code in the `sut.py` file (if TSTL calls a library, it'll still be visible, but that's not too common).
 In the meantime you can use this fork to get a more TSTL-savvy python-afl: https://github.com/agroce/python-afl.
+One warning:  if you set `PYTHON_TSTL_AFL`, your initial inputs to afl need to run at least some SUT code, or afl will complain there is no instrumentation.

 There are also tools for converting large numbers of files to and from afl format.
 `tstl_toafl` simply takes existing TSTL test files and